United Regional Basketball League: Notable players

-With the URBL's closure in 2005, many of its alumni managed to further their basketball careers in the PBL and MVBA.
-The URBL takes pride that its alumni have gone on to earn roster slots in the Philippine Basketball Association (PBA), led by Dacia who was signed up by the Air21 Express as a rookie free agent.
+With the URBL's closure in 2005, many of its alumni managed to further their basketball careers, led by Dacia who was signed up by the Air21 Express as a rookie free agent.
 The other PBA call-ups were guard Nino Marquez (Air21) and center Mark Kong (Alaska) of the Huskers and the Snipers’ center Philip Butel (Sta.
 Lucia).
-Snipers’ center Ryan Bernardo did not finish the URBL season as he hooked up with Red Bull, his second PBA team after a stint with FedEx from 2002 to 2003.
 Edgar Echavez of the Huskers, who played for Purefoods in 2003, also managed to return to the PBA via Barangay Ginebra in 2005.